 Having a base of a good basic brownie saves you when you need something sweet in a pinch.
 Especially when unexpected visits come because you add ice cream or whipped cream and some fruit or some sauce and you have a great dessert.

-Also, with the same base, you can put together a Brownie Cake (similar to the Banana Muffin Cake but with a brownie base) that has layers of dulce de leche and cream or meringue and you have a cake that can even be served for a birthday.
+Also, with the same base, you can put together a Brownie Cake (similar to the Easy Banoffee Cake but with a brownie base) that has layers of dulce de leche and cream or meringue and you have a cake that can even be served for a birthday.

 Blondies are the blonde version of brownies.
 Super easy to make, they are used the same way as brownies.